psaux-it/pspenit-scripts/README.md

 ![ezgif com-video-to-gif (3)](https://user-images.githubusercontent.com/25556606/226108577-f50e2dc6-051e-49c1-a24e-66e9fb265c75.gif)

 **proxy.sh** --> To keep our server IP's clean while testing we used to use public proxies before.
 This is deprecated now.
-We have our own proxy server, sure need a proxy chain but for now It is ok.
+We have our own squid proxy server 159.69.183.155, sure need a proxy chain but for now It is ok.

 **webnettools.service** --> This is systemd service that start our service at boot time via jvm_ops.sh.